mainwp/mainwp/docs/server-information-refresh-plan.md

 - Group fields under the six recommended sections.
 - Keep pass, warning, and info states where meaningful.
+- Add a top-of-page issue summary for warnings and failures.
 - Use short labels and consistent value formatting.
 - Prefer compact summaries over very large raw dumps for long list-style values.
 - Allow export of the full report.
 - Keep the community-safe export path.

+### Highlighting Strategy

+The refreshed page should make it easy to answer two different questions:

+- "What is my environment?"
+- "What appears to be wrong?"

+To support that, the page should combine:

+- A structured report for complete context
+- Field-level status markers for individual checks
+- A condensed issue list for the most important detected problems

+The issue list should be derived from the same underlying checks as the detailed rows so that there is one source of truth for severity and thresholds.

 ### Community System Report Requirements